 Julia Roberts BSc, PhD, PGCE, MSTAT

-Kirsten is an Alexander Technique teacher and artist based in South Lanarkshire.
-She completed her Alexander teacher training in 1995 and specialises in working with horse riders and teenagers.
-Kirsten is employed as a part time Alexander Technique teacher at The Edinburgh School of Music and is interested in developing creativity in her students.
+Kirsten is an Alexander teacher and artist based in South Lanarkshire.
+She completed her Alexander teacher training in 1995 at the Cumbria Alexander Training School, and was one of the last teachers to be trained by the late Don Burton.
+Kirsten specialises in working with horse riders and teenagers.
+As well as her private practice, she teaches the technique at The Edinburgh School of Music.
+Kirsten is particularly interested in developing creativity in her students.

 Erica Donnison BSc, MSc, MSTAT

-Erica graduated from the Cumbria Alexander Training School in 2004 and has been teaching individuals and groups in Kendal and elsewhere since then.
+Erica graduated from the Cumbria Alexander Training School in 2004 and has since been teaching individuals and groups in Kendal and elsewhere.
 Her previous career as an Ecologist inspires her teaching with a love of natural movement and a fascination with how everything is inter-connected.
-Erica is also a qualified Myers Briggs Type Indicator (MBTI®️) Feedback Coach and integrates this into her work.
-At EATS she will be running workshops on the insights that the MBTI can bring to how we learn and communicate with one another.
+Erica is also a qualified Myers Briggs Type Indicator (MBTI®️) Feedback Coach and integrates this into her work, with insights into how we learn and communicate.

 Senior Visiting Teachers